urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

 .~nec-dozzod-dozzod-dozzod-dozzod-dozzod-dozzod-dozzod-dozzod
 ```

-`@q` auras can be used as sequential mnemonic markers for values.
+`@q` {% tooltip label="auras" href="/glossary/aura" /%} can be used as
+sequential mnemonic markers for values.

+The {% tooltip label="++po" href="/language/hoon/reference/stdlib/4a#po"
-The [`++po`](/language/hoon/reference/stdlib/4a#po) core contains tools for directly parsing `@q` atoms.
+/%} core contains tools for directly parsing `@q` atoms.

 ### Base-32 and Base-64

-The base-32 representation uses the characters `0123456789abcdefghijklmnopqrstuv` to represent values.
-The digits are separated into collections of five characters separated by `.` dot.
+The base-32 representation uses the characters
+`0123456789abcdefghijklmnopqrstuv` to represent values.
+The digits are
+separated into collections of five characters separated by `.` dot.

 ```hoon
 > `@uv`0